dmouscher/nomic/rules-public.md

 ## 359

 If a player is inactive for a period of 2 weeks, their status becomes like that of a new player (no religion, no claims, no items, no titles, etc) with the exception that they keep their current points.
 Timers begin after the passing of this proposal.

+## 363

+A random active player will recieve a ring.
+One may bring the ring to a new location called Mordor for 10 points.
+A player may only enter Mordor by legal game actions.
+One cannot simply walk/move into Mordor.